laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

 assignments will not be graded.
 However, additional late days can be earned for every six points (not labs) earned through labs.

-**Late Labs Policy**: Three bonus labs will be awarded to all students.
+**Late Labs Policy**: Late labs will not be accepted but three bonus labs will be awarded to all students.
 For example, if you miss 4 of 10 labs, you will only be penalized for missing 1.
 Your lab score cannot rise above 100%.

 **Grade Disputes**: Grade disputes must be made within 10 days.
 After 10 days has elapsed, the grade on record will stand.